XHPPO-FM

 XHPPO-FM is a radio station on 93.5 FM in Puerto Peñasco, Sonora.
-It is operated by Grupo Audiorama Sonora and carries its Súper pop format.
+It is operated by Grupo Audiorama Sonora and carries its La Bestia Grupera format.

 History

 XHPPO received its concession on October 28, 1994.
 The station was owned by Humberto Huesca Bustamante on behalf of Grupo ACIR.
 ACIR sold many of its stations to Radiorama, XHPPO included, in the late 2000s, with a concession transfer taking place in 2015.

 XHPPO had previously been known as Sol FM for most of its history prior to flipping to Los 40.
 In July 2017, XHPPO and other Audiorama stations ditched Los 40 to take on the company's own Súper brand.

 XHPPO moved to 93.5 MHz in October 2019 as a condition of the renewal of its concession, in order to clear 106-108 MHz as much as possible for community and indigenous stations.

+On October 1st 2023 XHITA And XHPPO Swap Formats, La Bestia Grupera Format Moved To XHPPO And Super Format Moved To XHITA.